onzag/itemize/docs/tutorials/airbnb/05-request.md

                         const requesterUser = await arg.appData.cache.requestValue(
                             "users/user",
-                            // this is the request, the arg.value arg.value.created_by as string,
+                            // this is the request, the arg.value arg.newValue.created_by as string,
                             null,
                         );
                         // the unit that was to be hosted, that of course, relates to the parent const hostingUnit = await arg.appData.cache.requestValue(
                             "hosting/unit",
-                            arg.value.parent_id as string,
+                            arg.newValue.parent_id as string,
-                            arg.value.parent_version as string,
+                            arg.newValue.parent_version as string,
                         );
                         // and the user that is the hosting person const targetUser = await arg.appData.cache.requestValue(